 When outsourcing website development and management, agencies must ensure that conformance to this policy, including conformance to Web Content Accessibility Guidelines 2.0 (level AA), is included in tender specifications, service level agreements and contracts.
 This includes the use of commercial-off-the-shelf (COTS) products.

-Policy requirement 2: Agencies must notify the Department of Science, Information Technology and Innovation (OSSSIO) when planning new or significantly redeveloped websites
+Policy requirement 2: Agencies must notify the Department of Housing and Public Works (OSSSIO) when planning new or significantly redeveloped websites

-Agencies must notify the Department of Science, Information Technology and Innovation (One-Stop Shop Strategy and Implementation Office – OSSSIO) via email@example.com when planning a new website or planning to significantly redevelop an existing website (where this is sufficient work to be classified as a website project).
+Agencies must notify the Department of Housing and Public Works (One-Stop Shop Strategy and Implementation Office – OSSSIO) via email@example.com when planning a new website or planning to significantly redevelop an existing website (where this is sufficient work to be classified as a website project).